Zeta Regularization & Temporal Charge

 where ∑reg denotes the regularized sum.

-For Dr. Simona Mastroianni: Does plotting half-life vs τ = ℏ/Q across all decay modes (alpha, beta, gamma) reveal a universal curve?
+Open Question for Collaboration: Does plotting half-life vs τ = ℏ/Q across all decay modes (alpha, beta, gamma) reveal a universal curve?
 Different isotopes decay via alpha, beta, or gamma emission with vastly different half-lives.
-If you plot half-life vs τ = ℏ/Q across all decay modes, does a universal curve emerge?
-Does temporal charge unify decay systematics that look chaotic in energy space?
+If temporal charge is fundamental, a universal curve should emerge—unifying decay systematics that look chaotic in energy space.
+This is a question I'd love to explore with nuclear physicists who have access to comprehensive decay data.

 Hypothesis